 The San Dieguito Union High School District offers specialized programs as part of the continuum of special education services for students with Individual Education Program (IEP).
 The specialized programs are utilized for students who may require unique instructional strategies and small group instruction.
+Decisions regarding Special Education services and placement can only be made by the IEP team during an IEP team meeting, and can only be made by the entire IEP team, which includes parents.
 These services include, but are not limited to the following:

 Functional Life Skills (formally known as: Severely Handicap-SH)

 Oak Crest MS, La Costa Canyon HS, Torrey Pines HS

 Students who have moderate to severe disabilities attend a Functional Life Skills class.
 The program serves students from grades seven through twelve.
 Students who participate in this program work toward a certificate of achievement.
 Many students spend most of their instructional day in this classroom setting, but may be mainstreamed into general education classes for portions of their school day.
 The District currently has 3 schools (Earl Warren Middle School, Oak Crest Middle School and Torrey Pines High School) serving the needs of students with moderate to severe disabilities.

 Carmel Valley MS, Oak Crest MS, La Costa Canyon HS, Torrey Pines HS